mohnishsalian0/qrism/notes.md

 Deal with shadow:
     Make the finder locator ignore quietzone
-    Or finetune the binarize to certain gray areas
+    Or finetune the binarize to certain gray areas Implement zxing binarization
+Deal with warped qr like on a tshirt:
+    Implement zxing detector

 OUT OF SCOPE:
 Detecting branded (custom colors) traditional QR